-PE Creams, Sprays and Wipes
+PE Creams, Sprays, and Wipes

 Try to use the smallest amount you can to gain desensitization to avoid unwanted side effects.
-Importantly only use this treatment as directed; there are cases where people have used them for pain relief and cosmetic procedures using far too high a dose.
+Importantly only use this treatment as directed.
+There are cases where people have used them for pain relief and cosmetic procedures using far too high a dose.
 Overuse can cause a potentially life-threatening condition called methemoglobinemia.

 Methemoglobinemia is a rare disorder where too little oxygen reaches your blood cells.
-The condition can come on quickly and can cause headaches, shortness of breath, nausea, rapid heart rate, fatigue, confusion, and loss of consciousness.
+The condition can come on quickly and cause headaches, shortness of breath, nausea, rapid heart rate, fatigue, confusion, and loss of consciousness.